janaSunrise/janaSunrise/README.md

 ### Let's know about me!

-Hey there!
-I am Sunrit Jana, A 16 y/o developer.
+Hey there 👋 I am Sunrit Jana, A 16 y/o developer.
 Obsessed with Maths, Tech, and Science.
 Currently I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
 I'm interested in learning Full Stack web development, Rust language, and more.
 I love not only to code, but also building, learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I want